jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

         - swimming
 ---

-Open water swimming has been making a splash recently, in part because of lockdown indoor pool closures, and also with increased awareness of the health benefits.
-There are roughly two camps which are best summarised as "you must be joking" and "evangelists".
-Having made this transition myself, I can empathise with both positions; even though the first group are wrong!
+Open water swimming has been making a splash recently, in part because of lockdown related pool closures, and also because of increased awareness of the health benefits.
+There's two camps and I'll call them "you must be joking" camp, and the "evangelists".
+Having made the transition I can empathise with both positions; even though the first lot are wrong!

 ===